 - Doors shall have adequate fastenings with provision for locking in the open and closed positions

 - The fault level rating of each board shall be as specified and indicated on the single line diagrams.

-- In both cases the we shall submit copies of the test results or to submit test certificates including the relevant drawings.
+- In both cases, we shall submit copies of the test results or submit test certificates including the relevant drawings.